ligolang/ligo/gitlab-pages/docs/advanced/interop.md

 ## Helper functions
 Converting between different LIGO types and data structures can happen in two ways.
 The first way is to use the provided layout conversion functions, and the second way is to handle the layout conversion manually.

 :::info
-In both cases it will increase the size of the smart contract and the conversion will happen when running the smart contract.
+In all cases it will increase the size of the smart contract and the conversion will happen when running the smart contract.
 :::